top of page

 Student Instructions

-• Throw a Frisbee (discus style) out to the open field as far as possible
+• Hold the Frisbee with a discus grip and throw it out to the open field as far as possible

 • Have a partner mark your distance with a polyspot

-• Measure the distance with a measuring tape or by using premarked lines
+• Measure the distance with a measuring tape or premarked lines

 5: Hurdle (Short Distance) Sprint

-Overview - Students run short distance sprints, leaping over hurdles in their straight line path.
+Overview - Students run short distance sprints and leap over hurdles set along their path.

 Track and Field Activities in PE: Hurdle (Short Distance) Sprint